gpsoft/clonya/README.md

 - compliles your CLJS sources once
 - serves HTML pages at port 3449
-- watches source files to reload when you changed one
+- watches source files to recompile and reload when you changed one
 - also CSS files will be reloaded automatically (but not HTML files)

 So open `http://localhost:3449/` with a browser(Chrome is recommended).

 Finally open `core.cljs` with Vim and let vim-fireplace launch CLJS REPL and connect to it.
-It's a CLJS bREPL(browser REPL) provided by Figwheel.
+This is a CLJS bREPL(browser REPL) supported by Figwheel.

     :Piggieback (figwheel-sidecar.repl-api/repl-env)

 Now you can do `cpp`, `K`, `:Eval (js/alert "hey")`, `]<C-D>`, `]d`, etc...

 ![ss](ss.png)

+What's happening here?

+- I hit `cpp` on the Vim with cursor inside of `(js/alert "hey")`
+- vim-fireplace sends a request for evaluating the form to nREPL server
+- an nREPL middleware, Piggeback, hooks the request
+- knowing the form is a CLJS code, Piggieback redirects the request to CLJS bREPL
+- bREPL compiles(transpiles) the code into JavaScript and tries to run it on a JavaScript runtime
+- in this case, the runtime is provided by Figwheel
+- so Figwheel sends the code to its agent on the browser through a websocket connection
+- the agent runs the code and the alert pops up

 ## Tips